Skatox/spa-benchmark-suite/README.md

 ## License

-See individual submodules for their respective licenses.
+See individual app folders for their respective licenses.